cicadacreativemag/ccm_website/content/staff.md

 {{< staff-card name="Aimee Kuiper" position="Creative Team Member" img-src="/images/staff/thumb/aimee.jpg" link="/images/staff/aimee.jpg" alt="An image of a person with glasses standing in front of a background of stylized cartoon bugs." caption="Maximalist illustrator and author who might be running late because she got distracted by a neat little bird.">}}

-{{< staff-card name="Lizzie Tjahja" position="Creative Director" img-src="/images/staff/thumb/lizzie_2023.png" link="/images/staff/lizzie_2023.png" alt="A photo of a person with Light from Death Note and Miffy and a caption that says 'I love fish & concrete.'" caption="lover of architecture and print design! collector of useless pieces of paper.">}}
+{{< staff-card name="Christopher Capri" position="Writing Editor" img-src="/images/staff/thumb/christopher.webp" link="/images/staff/christopher.webp" alt="A photo of a man smiling in a black and blue striped shirt with a water background." caption="Poet and fiber artist, bibliophile, full time MFA student, procrastinator.
+The rest can wait.">}}

 {{< staff-card name="Denise Zubizarreta" position="Creative Team Member" img-src="/images/staff/thumb/denise.png" link="/images/staff/denise.png" alt="A cartoon avatar of a person with dark hair, red lipstick, a black turtleneck, and glasses." caption="Denise “The Vamp DeVille” Zubizarreta is a multi-hyphenate creative focused on interdisciplinary art making, journalism, scholarship and research.
 Her articles have been published with Hyperallergic and Southwest Contemporary magazine.">}}